Martin Van Buren (1837 – 1841): The Eighth Retrospective

 We are about 50 years deep into the country.
 By now it should be evident that what people are bitching about in the present day, people bitched about from the very beginning.
-Van Buren dealt with it was because he was incapable of making tough decisions.
+Van Buren was incapable of making tough decisions.
 He always straddled the fence as a builder and architect of a political party.

 - “Battle of Tippecanoe“. (n.d.).
 The Canadian Encyclopedia. https://www.thecanadianencyclopedia.ca/en/article/battle-of-tippecanoe

 - (n.d.).
 NEH-Edsitement. https://edsitement.neh.gov/curricula/campaign-1840-william-henry-harrison-and-tyler-too

 - “The panic of 1839“.
 (2016, May 25).
 Last Best Hope of Earth. https://lastbesthopeofearth.com/2016/05/30/the-panic-of-1839/

 - “Van Buren to Polk and the Texas annexation“. (n.d.).
 Macrohistory : World History. https://www.fsmitha.com/h3/h41-mex3.htm

 - “Whig party“. (n.d.).
 Ohio History Central. https://ohiohistorycentral.org/w/Whig_Party